 The department offers three different concentration options for undergraduate students at the BA level.
-Depending on their interests, students can pursue a concentration in Polish Studies, in Russian language, literature and culture, or in South Slavic (Bosnian-Croatian-Serbian) Studies.
+Depending on their interests, students can pursue a concentration in Polish Studies, in Russian language, literature and culture, or in South Slavic (Bosnian-Croatian-Montenegrin-Serbian) Studies.

 Language Assessment of Slavic Majors - All majors in Slavic languages will complete degree-level assessment in the final semester of their Slavic major at KU (or somewhat earlier if desired) to demonstrate and document their attainment of the SLL learning outcomes for undergraduate students.

 The University of Kansas has a more than thirty-year tradition of teaching Polish language and literature.
 The Department of Slavic Languages and Literatures offers yearly regular courses of elementary, intermediate and advanced Polish.
 Students who already have advanced knowledge of Polish can take independent study courses in Polish Language and Literature after obtaining the consent of the instructor.

 KU recommends that students study abroad, and can consult with students to pick the programs that best match their academic and professional interests.